wvalenzuela/EDFbrowser-CMake/README.md

 # EDFbrowser-CMake
-- This a clone of the EDFbrowser https://www.teuniz.net/edfbrowse, created by Teunis van Beelen.
+- This is a clone of the EDFbrowser https://www.teuniz.net/edfbrowse, created by Teunis van Beelen.
 - In this clone I added the CMake configuration to be enable to compile using cmake for windows, linux and mac.
 - The CMakeLists.txt is configured for Qt5
 - As recomendation for Windows and Mac you need to download the Open Source Qt installer from https://www.qt.io/download